Dr. Neel Aluru

 Overall, I strive to understand the fundamental mechanisms that provide animals the ability to cope with environmental and anthropogenic stressors.

-Dr. Christopher Murray
+Dr. Chris Murray

-Jordan Pitt
+Dr. Jordan Pitt

-Alia Hidayat
+Dr. Alia Hidayat

 Alia did her undergraduate work at the University of Washington, receiving a B.S. in Molecular Biology with a minor in Marine Biology.
 She joined the Aluru lab in 2017 and is a NSF Graduate Research Fellow.
-She currently studies the effects of algal toxins on the central nervous system.
+She studied the effects of algal toxins on the central nervous system.
 She is particularly interested in how microglia – the immune cells of the brain – can mediate effects that last well into an individual’s lifetime.

 Read more